Florida Vacation and Florida Beach Guide Florida Pictures

 Gainesville

-Gainesville is a college town and home to the University of Florida.
-University of Florida, GainesvilleUniversity of Florida is among the largest universities in the country with over 40,000 students and a campus that occupies 2000 acres with 875 buildings.
+It is a college town and home to the University of Florida.It is among the largest universities in the country with 40,000 plus students and a campus that occupies 2000 acres with 875 buildings.
 As a result this relatively small town is very youthful and spirited.

 The Harn Museum of Art contains a large collection of American, African, pre-Columbian, Asian and contemporary works of art.
 The museum also offers a range of film, lectures, and workshops.

-Outside of Gainesville to the northwest is the interesting Devil's Millhopper State Geological site.
+Outside of the area to the northwest is the interesting Devil's Millhopper State Geological site.
 This 60 acre park is best known for the huge chasm, about 500 feet wide and over 100 feet deep, that formed from the collapse of an underground cavern.
 Over the years it has evolved its own ecosystem.

 Nearby Ichetucknee Springs State Park is nice place to cool off in the summer.
 Northwest of Gainesville, the park features numerous springs from which an enormous volume of cool, clear water flows on which to enjoy tubing, canoeing, and swimming.